 - Used a third-party to take out a bounce back loan on your behalf, who then filed for bankrtupcy

-- Took a Bounce Back Loan from multiple lenders simulataneously
+- Taken a Bounce Back Loan from multiple lenders simultaneously

 You have have unwittingly committed Bounce Back Fraud due to not having read the rules correctly.
 Or perhaps another person within your business made these mistakes, thereby leaving fellow directors open to the repurcussions.

 If your a director needing experienced bounce back loan support, contact us via live chat, telephone or email.
 We offer clear, practical advice to lay out options with full transparency.
 Our advistors specialise in helping stressed directors find positive solutions to business challenges.